dharmeshkakadia/dharmeshkakadia-2.github.io/_pages/words.md

 + Its only crazy until you do it.

++ Age quod agis—”Do what you are doing.” aka Focus.

 + The irony of success is you ascend to a level that’s a lot less fun but a lot more powerful - Bill Simmons and John Skipper

 + Be present, not perfect. - Aimee Chase (has book with the same title)